fderyckel/ifitwala_ed_documentation/ifitwala_ed_documentation/www/docs/user/manual/en/education-settings/02_academic-year.md

 If you set up the *current academic year* in the [education settings](/docs/user/manual/en/education-settings/education-settings) document, this will become the default academic year in new documents that are calling for that field.

 ## 1. Before to fill in the Academic Year
-It is preferable to fill in first the
+It is preferable to fill in first

 * [The School](/docs/user/manual/en/education-settings/01_school) doctype